joneskoo/httpmonitor/README.markdown

 ---------|-------------------------------------
 contains | String that must be in the HTTP body status   | Acceptable HTTP status code

-The log is written in CSV format with header.
-The log contains the following columns:

-* URL checked
-* status (pass/fail/unreachable)
-* Response time (in milliseconds)

 There is a built in HTTP server for checking the current status.
 To enable it, set "HTTP" in configuration to a string "IP:port" to set